marcsgil/StructuredLight.jl/docs/src/propagation.md

 # Propagation

-The heavy lifting in this package is done by the propagation methods.
+This package provides a few propagation options.
 The basic principle is that you give an initial profile and the grid over which it was calculated, and we give back to you the propagated beam.
 For now, we have included propagation in free space (`free_propagation`) and in Kerr Media (`kerr_propagation`).
-The implementation of propagation in media with quadratic nonlinearity is on the horizon.

 ## `free_propagation`